umontreal-simul/latticetester/NOTES.md

 - Build projections basis and dual basis
 - Benchmark our LLL implementation
 - Check if LLL can be done with all norms.
-- Check if it is possible to remove the switch statements

 ## New features
 - Choose a license